phonkymail/BodyMetrics2/readme.md

 # BodyMetrics v2.0 - 2025
-  (BodyMetrics is a automated weight and height measurement system, including both backend and frontend.
-The system performs measurements with discreet and secure data processing.)
+  BodyMetrics is a automated weight and height measurement system, including both backend and frontend.
+The system performs measurements with discreet and secure data processing.

-Dario, Rafal & Phong

 Dependencencies:
 - Debian Linux